 - No attractive scent emerges from it.

 Women must also wear a headscarf (Hijab).
 Soft, airy, light cotton headscarves are the best option for everyday use.

-Although toiletries are readily available in Makkah, it’s a good idea to arrive well-prepared with the following:
+Although toiletries are widely available in Makkah, it’s a good idea to arrive well-prepared with the following: